 There do not appear to be significant watersheds, groundwater, fish and wildlife habitat, areas of soil and slope stability, or regions of air and water quality concerned located at the proposed site.
-The location of the proposed solar facility avoids areas on the property that are wetlands, seasonal streams, or appear to be undisturbed wildlife habitat.
 This criterion appears to be met.

 d.
 Any noise associated with the use will not have a significant adverse impact on nearby land uses.